-In July 2013, the Federal Banking Agencies adopted the Basel III capital framework ("Basel III Capital Rule"), which, in addition to implementing the Basel III Capital Rule, also implemented certain Dodd-Frank Act and other capital provisions, and updated the PCA capital framework to reflect the new regulatory capital minimums.
+The Federal Banking Agencies have adopted the Basel III capital framework ("Basel III Capital Rule"), which implemented certain capital and liquidity requirements published by the Basel Committee on Banking Supervision ("Basel Committee") along with Dodd-Frank Act and other capital provisions, and also updated the PCA capital framework to reflect the new regulatory capital minimums.
 The Basel III Capital Rule amended both the Basel I and Basel II Advanced Approaches frameworks, established a new common equity Tier 1 ("CET1") capital requirement and set higher minimum capital ratio requirements.
 We refer to the amended Basel I framework as the "Basel III Standardized Approach," and the amended Advanced Approaches framework as the "Basel III Advanced Approaches."